sarven/sarvendev/_drafts/contract-testing-on-examples.md

   "email": "john.doe@example.com"
 }
 ```
-The code was changed, the pipeline was run and failed on step with contract tests.
+The code was changed, the pipeline was run and failed on the step with contract tests.
 The result in the broker is as
 follows:

 ![Contracts failed](/assets/img/2025-03-24/contracts-red.png)

 Only the frontend app is using this field.
 Thanks to the contract tests, we didn't release the new version, and we
 got feedback quickly checking tests only for one app, without setting up the whole system to run e2e, or without
 asking many teams if they're using this field.
-Now it's clear, if we want to remove this field, we need to ask the
+Now it's clear, that if we want to remove this field, we need to ask the
 team responsible for the frontend app to stop using it.

 Here is the full change I made in the Go backend: